jamesryla/conti_tabletop/README.md

 ![exchange_control_panel](https://github.com/jamesryla/conti_tabletop/assets/58945104/1c01aef2-e5a7-4210-8302-c4f2b27387ad)

 ### 1
-The first step should be to locate the malware within the system.
+The first step in this exercise is to locate the malware within the system.
 This exercise assumes the attacker already has initial access.
 Using the [sysmon reference guide](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon), we see that Event ID 11 is used for the creation of files.
-I will search using EventCode=11 and look under the Image category for any standout files. cmd.exe has been created in /Documents which immediately stands out as abnormal.
+I will search using EventCode=11 and look under the Image category for any standout files. cmd.exe has been created in /Documents which stands out as abnormal.
 > index=main sourcetype="WinEventLog:Microsoft-Windows-Sysmon/Operational" EventCode=11

 ![ioc1result](https://github.com/jamesryla/conti_tabletop/assets/58945104/161e6eee-c9db-43b0-bbe3-62ea9a25b553)

 ### 2
-We can verify the maliciousness of this file by grabbing the hash.
+We can verify the maliciousness of this file by getting the md5 hash.
 I will specify the cmd.exe Image from above and search md5 to grab the hash.
-Heading over to virustotal, we can search using the md5 hash and see that this file is indeed malicious and has been categorized as conti ransomware by security vendors.
+Heading over to virustotal, we can search using the hash and see that this file is indeed malicious and has been categorized as conti ransomware by various security vendors.
 > index=main sourcetype="WinEventLog:Microsoft-Windows-Sysmon/Operational" Image="C:\\Users\\Administrator\\Documents\\cmd.exe" md5

 ![ioc2result](https://github.com/jamesryla/conti_tabletop/assets/58945104/c6cc6cba-fbf8-4c70-9187-0759bd094ce7)